TreeKat71/30DaysOfAirflow/day8_var/README.md

 ------------
 In this section, I just briefly introduce this feature, and there are still many details need to know.

-If you want to dig into it, you can try to use var2.
+If you are curious about the syntax how to retrieve **Variables** in jinja template, I recommend you read the official document.
+(Although I will cover it few section later)

+Try to use var2, if you want to dig into it.
 You may find something weird, like it is a string type, not a list.

-And you can also learn some jinja syntax, like
+And you can read jinja document, try to figure out what it is.
 ```python
 " {{ var.value.var4 }} | int "
 ```